 - Untargeted Metabolomics using LC-MS/MS and/or GC-MS

-The address to submit samples to can be found in the Sample Submission Form, which needs to be enclosed at submission with the samples and also electronically.
+The address to submit samples to can be found in the Sample Submission Form, which needs to be enclosed at submission with the samples and also sent electronically.
 Scientists must contact us before submitting samples to check for compatibility of sample type and format with our analytical approaches and to confirm the experimental approach and expectations for the services.

 Please contact us if you have any questions regarding the services offered and costs.